pavelrd/SmartBridge/README.md

 Program also does not allow relays to be turned on too often(to prevent equipment from breaking down).
 This is done by setting a delay before switching on separately for each channel.
 Switching off is implemented immediately.

+For control[0-2] minimum interval between on is 20 second For control[3-4] minimum interval between on is 180 second For adc[0-7] multiplier for output is 1, show voltage as is Sensors number is 1, address not used.
+Get temperature without use address.
+Control names in json file is in c[0-4]

+This paratemets can be changed in file AVR_ATMEL/pins.h

 Connection circuit:

 ![image](https://github.com/user-attachments/assets/4f47a603-d2b1-42dd-b7e9-972971a49ad5)